 Funds for scholarships are raised from sales of the Bridger Bowl License plates, targeted fundraising initiatives, donor-directed funds, and other sources.
 BSF makes it a priority to raise funds for, and give out as many scholarships as possible in a given year.

 Scholarships are available for Bridger Ski Foundation youth programs (Intro, Devo, Comp, PG) in several categories:

-40% of all general scholarship funds available in a given year will be available for need-based financial scholarships.
+51% of all general scholarship funds available in a given year will be available for need-based financial scholarships.
 These scholarships are to assist Bridger Ski Foundation skiers whose participation requires financial support beyond what their families can supply.
 49% of all general scholarship funds available in a given year will be available for Achievement, Sportsmanship, and Senior Scholarships.
 (These numbers don't include the Soren Joseph Hartnett Legacy Scholarship Fund, which is managed independently.)

 The Scholarship Committee is appointed by the Executive Director and made up of five persons: one BSF Board Member, the Executive Director, and three outside individuals who are not employees or board members of BSF.
 The Scholarship Committee is charged with management and oversight of the Scholarship Program.
 Need-based financial scholarships are decided on by the three outside parties on the committee. (i.e. your financial information will not be seen by any coaches or current parents of BSF athletes).
 All applications are confidential and your information is shredded after scholarships are announced.

 Registered participants may apply starting in September for need-based financial scholarships.
 Application deadline is October 14, 2022.
 For these scholarships, the ability of the family to pay program-related fees will be factored based on data supplied by the applicant’s parents, which will determine if the applicant is income-eligible by meeting the criteria for federal financial aid.
 (See button at top of page to download application.)